-Nowadays we can find many tablets on offer from Amazon, Apple, Google, Huawei, Lenovo, Microsoft and Samsung etc… The amount of choices is mind-blowing.
+Nowadays we can find many tablets on offer from many well known brands such as Amazon, Apple, Huawei, Lenovo, Microsoft and Samsung etc… The number of choices is mind-blowing.
 With so many tablets on offer and with so many new models being released regularly, no wonder it is so hard to make a choice.
 Hence we continue to publish a special tablet buying guide every year to help you find the right one.
 What makes this guide different is that it focuses on you rather than on technology or features.
 Think of it as a navigation map.
 The guide is made up of 5 key questions to help you choose the right tablet.
 And here they are…

 Think about what you are planning to use it for?
 What would you like it to do for you?
-Are you a book lover, a web surfer, a gamer or are you a workaholic?
+Are you a book lover, a web surfer, a gamer, a workaholic or simply just want to keep in touch with friends and family on Zoom or via email?
 We have the right tablet to recommend you.

 If you are planning to use it for reading eBooks, eMagazines or news only, then you might want to check out the Amazon Kindle.
 It is still the best eReader in the market.
 It is straightforward and easy to use.
 When you buy an eBook off Amazon, it will appear on your Internet connected Kindle automatically.
 The battery lasts for weeks thanks to the e-ink screen.
 The e-ink screen also makes reading more comfortable for your eyes than on LCD screens.
 Furthermore, it features Audiobook so you can listen to your favourite celebrities reading out your favourite books for you.
 Certainly you can do your reading on a multifunction tablet like the Apple iPad, but the Kindle gives you a much better experience.
-The Amazon Kindle Paperwhite (below) starts at £114.99* from Amazon store.
-If you want a more budget version, there is the Amazon Kindle for £69.99* and it comes with a built-in front light.
+The Amazon Kindle (2022 model) (below) starts at £94.99* (without Ads) from Amazon store.
+If you want to pay less, you can opt for the "With Ads" version for £84.99*.

 Amazon Kindle Oasis (Image credit: Amazon)

-If you are planning to use it to surf the web, check your emails, read news, be nosey (sorry we meant catch up) on social media such as Facebook, play a few casual games such as Solitaire and Sudoku, take a few photos, listen to your music collection and watch some videos, then most tablets are more than adequate.
-Checking out the Samsung Galaxy Tab A7 (2020) 10.4" and the popular Apple iPad (more information below).
-Price of a Samsung Galaxy Tab A7 32GB starts from £169.00* (Currys).
+If you are planning to use it to surf the web, check your emails, keeping in touch with friends and family, read news, be nosey (sorry we meant catch up) on social media such as Facebook, play a few casual games such as Solitaire and Sudoku, take a few photos, listen to your music collection or watch some videos, then most tablets are more than adequate.
+Checking out the new Samsung Galaxy Tab A9+ 11" and the Apple iPad (more information below).
+Price of a Samsung Galaxy Tab A9+ 11" starts from £239.00* 64GB storage model (Samsung store).
+If you would prefer something a little cheaper, you can get the older and still capable Samsung Galaxy Tab A8 10.5" for £169.

-If you are planning to do video calls or conference calls with services such as Skype, Zoom, Google Duo, Facetime, Houseparty etc... most tablets mentioned here (except the Kindle eReader above) will do fine.
+If you are planning to do video calls or conference calls with services such as Skype, Zoom, Google Duo and Facetime etc... most tablets mentioned here (except the Kindle eReader above) will do fine.
 If you want to use Facetime, you will need to have an Apple device such as the Apple iPad.

 Samsung Galaxy Tab A7 10.4 2020 with a cover (Image credit: Samsung)

 If you are planning to use your tablet to take some quality snaps here and there and use it as your digital photo album, then you will need a tablet with a decent camera, a good quality screen and some extra storage space.
 We would recommend the Apple iPad.
 There are different versions of the iPad such as the iPad Mini, iPad Air and iPad Pro, but the standard iPad is usually the best option for most people.
-The latest iPad is the new iPad 2020 10.2".
-It has good cameras (8-megapixel shooter and 1.2-megapixel selfie camera) and the high quality eye-pleasing 10.2 inch Retina display (means HD in Apple-speak) brings out the quality of the snaps.
-As for the amount of storage space, there are two choices: 32GB or 128GB.
-We would recommend getting one with 128GB.
-This should give you plenty of space to store your personal collection.
+The latest iPad is the iPad 10.9".
+It has good cameras (12-megapixel shooter and 12-megapixel selfie camera) and the high quality eye-pleasing 10.9 inch Liquid Retina display (means HD in Apple-speak) brings out the quality of the snaps.
+As for the amount of storage space, there are two choices: 64GB or 256GB.
 It is important to note that the storage space on the iPads are not expandable, so you can't add any more storage space once it runs out.
 So make sure you consider this before you buy.
-Price of an iPad 32GB model starts from £329.00* (Currys).
-We would usually recommend getting it from John Lewis as it provides 2 year guarantee instead of the standard 1 however they are out of stock at the moment.
+The starting model with 64GB is ample for many, but if you would like a bit more space, go for the 256GB version.
+Unfortunately with rapid inflation and Apple plans to move even more upmarket, the Price of an iPad 64GB model starts from £499.00* (from Apple directly).
+It comes in Blue, Pink, Silver and Yellow.
+The new iPad 10.9 looks like the recent iPad Air and with a similarily higher price tag.
+We would usually recommend getting the iPad from John Lewis as it provides 2 year guarantee instead of the standard 1.

-Certainly there are many tablets out there that come with expandable storage such as the Samsung Galaxy Tab A7 as mentioned above and the Samsung Galaxy Tab S. So that you can add extra storage by installing a microSD card.
+Certainly there are many tablets out there that come with expandable storage such as the Samsung Galaxy Tab A9+ 11" as mentioned above and the Samsung Galaxy Tab S. So that you can add extra storage by installing a microSD card.

-Samsung Galaxy Tab S7+ 12.4" with keyboard book cover and S Pen.
+Samsung Galaxy Tab with S Pen.
 (Image credit: Samsung)

 To give you an idea of the number of photos you can store given the storage size of the tablet, we have done some estimates.
 Certainly it depends on many factors such as picture size, quality, format and what else is stored on the tablet, but here are some rough estimates: